aws-samples/awsome-distributed-training/1.architectures/4.amazon-eks/README.md

 ## Cleanup

-When it is time to decommission your cluster, execute the following command:
+To remove your cluster, execute the following command:

 ```
 $ kubectl delete cluster -f ./cluster.yaml